Parts of an Insect Worksheet

 Insect bodies all have some things in common, and then they have some things specific to their genus or family.

-All insects, for example, have 6 legs and antenna, and a body divided in 3.
+All insects, for example, have 6 legs and antennae, and a body divided in 3.
 But some kinds of insects have wings and some have shells.
-Some have more prominent proboscis (sucking mouths), some have more prominent mandibles (biting mouths), and some have just labium (sponging mouths).
+Some have a more prominent proboscis (sucking mouths), some have more prominent mandibles (biting mouths), and some have just labium (sponging mouths).

 Every insect has 3 main body parts — the head, the thorax and the abdomen.